amigavision/AmigaVision/README.md

 1. Download and install [FS-UAE].
 2. Copy the `games/Amiga` directory to your preferred location.
-3. Double-click the `MegaAGS.fs-uae` file to run the setup with the preferred settings.
+3. Double-click the `AmigaVision.fs-uae` file to run the setup with the preferred settings.
 You can of course also add a shortcut to this file to your Windows start menu, or as an alias in the Mac's Applications folder.

 For any additional configuration or customizations, consult the FS-UAE documentation.